To know and understand when and how to perform an emergency stop if required

 If the road is wet, or has a loose road surface then your car may be more likely to skid if the brakes are suddenly applied.
 Always pay attention to the road surface you are driving on in case you need to perform an emergency stop.

-On a slippery surface your car’s stopping distance can be up to ten times further than a dry road.
+On a slippery surface such as an icy road, your car’s stopping distance can be up to ten times further than a dry road.

 Skidding is best avoided.
 It is normally caused by the driver driving too fast for the road and conditions.
 Overall you have a responsibility to be able to stop your car in the distance that you can see is clear.
 This means you have to take account of the road and the conditions.